Keyboard shortcuts

 Summary

-A whitelist-based scoping system that restricts what an agent can access: tools, skills, MCP servers, and delegation targets.
+A whitelist-based scoping system that restricts what an agent can access: tools and skills.
 Enforced at dispatch time and advertised in the system prompt.
 This is a security boundary, not a hint.
+MCP scoping is no longer part of AgentScope — see 0193 for the replacement model.

 Motivation

 In multi-agent setups, a delegated sub-agent should not have the same capabilities as the primary agent.
 A research agent doesn’t need bash.
-A summarizer doesn’t need to delegate to other agents.
 Without scoping, every agent has access to everything — which means a misbehaving or confused agent can call tools it was never intended to use.

 Scoping solves this by letting agent configs declare exactly what resources are available.
 The runtime enforces it.